 The Heroes Center Story

 When Vietnam Vet Bob Uber learned a local church campground stood empty 50 weeks out of the year and that many veteran students at Guilford Technical Community College were homeless and sleeping in their cars, he did the only logical thing – found a way to connect the two.
 He founded the Heroes Center in High Point, NC.

-The serene location of the Heroes Center, only seconds from campus or downtown, offers a safe haven for veterans to spend quiet time by themselves or around vets struggling with similar experiences.
+The serene location of the Heroes Center, only minutes from GTCC campus and downtown High Point, offers a safe haven for veterans to spend quiet time by themselves or around vets struggling with similar experiences.
 Hunting, fishing, clay target shooting, hiking, small lake boating and campfire discussions are just some of the community activities.